NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/time_series.md

 ## Introduction

-The bulk of the data in many power system models is time series data, in order to organize the data the potential inherent complexity, `PowerSystems.jl` has a set of definitions to enable consistent modeling.
+The bulk of the data in many power system models is time series data.
+Given the potential inherent complexity, `PowerSystems.jl` has a set of definitions to organize this data and enable consistent modeling.

 - **Resolution**: The period of time between each discrete value in the data, all resolutions are represented using `Dates.Period` types.
 For instance, a Day-ahead market data set usually